 High availability (HA) Microsoft SQL Server is typically deployed across multiple database nodes in a Windows Server Failover Cluster (WSFC), with each node having access to shared file storage.
 Amazon FSx for Windows File Server can be used as shared storage for High Availability (HA) Microsoft SQL Server deployments in two ways: as storage for active data files and as an SMB file share witness.
 For more information, see Using Amazon FSx with Microsoft SQL Server or read the Simplify Your Microsoft SQL Server High Availability deployments blog.

-Q: When should I use Amazon FSx Windows File Servers vs. Amazon EFS vs. Amazon FSx for Lustre?
+Q: When should I use Amazon FSx for Windows File Server vs. other Amazon FSx file system types?

 A: Yes, you can access Amazon FSx file systems from your on-premises environment using an AWS Direct Connect or AWS VPN connection between your on-premises datacenter and your Amazon VPC.
 With support for AWS Direct Connect, Amazon FSx allows you to access your file system over a dedicated network connection from your on-premises environment.
 With support for AWS VPN, Amazon FSx allows you to access your file system from your on-premises devices over a secure and private tunnel.